 This buyer’s guide will go over considerations to keep in mind when searching for a bed for your Great Dane.

-Bolster sides or pillows: Your dog may like the bolsters to lean against or lay their head, though some dogs may prefer to stretch out and not use the bolters.
+Your dog may like the bolsters to lean against or lay their head, though some dogs may prefer to stretch out and not use the bolsters.
 Pillow sides can provide an extra feeling of security if your dog is the anxious type.

-Ease of use: This includes transporting and cleaning.
+This includes transporting and cleaning.
 If you plan to travel a great deal or need to constantly move the bed from the crate to another area of the house, it makes it easier if the bed isn’t too heavy and bulky.
 Beds that are more maneuverable won’t have as much cushion, however.
-A cover that is also removable and machine washable is ideal so you can wash it as needed to keep the bed nice and fresh.
+A cover that is also removable and machine-washable is ideal so you can wash it as needed to keep the bed nice and fresh.

 Finding the perfect dog bed for your Great Dane can take time, but it will be worth it if they are comfortable and able to fully relax after a hard day of play.
 Our reviews list features 10 of the best dog beds for Great Danes.